sjovic/library/tech9/day3/README.md

 *   Laying the foundation structure with HTML5, high level components like edit fields, buttons, lists etc.
 *   Adding styling with Bootstrap and CSS3
-*   Writing client-side to add interactive behaviour with Angular and also to initialize REST client which be used to exchange with backend
+*   Writing REST client-side to add interactive behaviour with Angular, which will be used to exchange data with backend

 Step 0 - Initial setup
 -------------------------------